-Rachelle Hill, Ph.D., Lead Administrator
+Rachelle Hill, Ph.D., Acting Co-Director

-Rachelle Hill is a Lead Administrator for the Federal Statistical Research Data Center program at the U.S. Census Bureau.
-Prior to this position, she was the Administrator serving the Minnesota FSRDC.
+Rachelle Hill is an Acting Co-Director of the Federal Statistical Research Data Center program in the Center for Enterprise Dissemination (CED), U.S Census Bureau.
+Prior to this position, she was a Lead Administrator and has been the Administrator serving the Minnesota FSRDC.
 Her primary research interests focus on how work and family intersect to influence individual well-being across the US population and how social structures produce unequal outcomes in these areas.
 She earned an MPH in Epidemiology and a Ph.D. in Sociology from the University of Minnesota.

-Frank Limehouse, Ph.D., Lead FSRDC Administrator
+Frank Limehouse, Ph.D., Acting Co-Director

-Frank Limehouse is a Lead Administrator in the Federal Statistical Research Data Center (FSRDC) program at the U.S. Census Bureau.
-He previously served as an economist and administrator at the Chicago FSRDC located at the Federal Reserve Bank of Chicago.
+Frank Limehouse is an Acting Co-Director of the Federal Statistical Research Data Center program in the Center for Enterprise Dissemination (CED), U.S Census Bureau.
+He has served in several positions at the Census Bureau including as an economist, a Lead Administrator, and an administrator at the Chicago FSRDC located at the Federal Reserve Bank of Chicago.
 He earned a Ph.D. in economics from Clemson University and has held faculty positions at the University of Georgia and DePaul University.
 Frank's primary area of research is industrial organization.

 David Beede, Ph.D., Knowledge Transfer Officer